 It is the student’s responsibility to formally request ADA accommodations following the procedures below, presenting valid documentation of a legally valid disability in order to receive reasonable academic accommodations.
 Only those students who identify themselves to the University and present appropriate written documentation of a disability are eligible for academic adjustments.

-How To Request Academic Accommodations
+How To Request ADA Accommodations

 - Make copies of the N4A to deliver to your faculty (prior to the first week of classes each semester).
 It is recommended students contact their instructors early in the semester to review accommodation needs.